 We have tested bats held by Pennsylvania wildlife rehabilitators to ensure they are not infected with SARS-CoV-2 prior to being returned to the wild.
 Bat species are already in decline due to diseases like white-nose syndrome and some species of bats outside of North America have been shown to be susceptible to the virus.
 To date, there have been no SARS-CoV-2 detections in any Pennsylvania bats.
 We are also performing limited SARS-CoV-2 testing of wild deer during the 2021-2022 hunting season and of select road-killed deer to determine how widespread exposure has been in Pennsylvania deer, as well as if any deer are actively infected or shedding the virus.
 Elk are suspected to be susceptible to the virus as well, so limited SARS-CoV-2 testing of elk is also being pursued.
 Additional research will determine any possible implications.

 Leaving wildlife wild and avoiding contact is the best way to protect yourself and wildlife.
+The Centers for Disease Control and Prevention (CDC) has issued extensive guidance for how to reduce the risk of SARS-CoV-2 spreading between people, wildlife, and other animals.
 While there is no evidence that deer can spread SARS-CoV-2 to humans, wildlife may carry other diseases that can spread to humans and domestic animals.
 For wildlife biologists, rehabilitators, hunters, and others who cannot avoid contacting wildlife, it is important to practice good hygiene by wearing disposable gloves, and when appropriate, masks or other personal protective equipment.
 Don’t touch your face, eat, drink, or smoke while handling any wildlife.
 Always use soap and water to wash your hands and any equipment, tools, or surfaces that contacted wildlife.
 Equipment, tools, or surfaces can then be disinfected with a 10% bleach solution for a minimum 10-minute contact time before rinsing with clean water and allowing to air dry.
 Always ensure that wild game meat is cooked to the proper internal temperature.